 This is the only type of case they handle.

-If you have been injured in a car accident and have reason to suspect the other driver was texting while driving, call the motorcycle accident attorneys at Angell Law Firm today at (770) 217-4954 to discuss your legal options.
+If you have been injured in a car accident and have reason to suspect the other driver was texting while driving, call the personal injury attorneys in Atlanta at Angell Law Firm today at (770) 217-4954 to discuss your legal options.

 The Angell Law Firm is located in Atlanta and serves the Rome, Augusta, Athens, Macon, Columbus, Savannah areas.